yihui/yihui.org/content/tinytex/faq.md

 1. **Can I change the installation directory?**

     The directory path is hard-coded in the installation script, and you cannot change it from the command line when installing TinyTeX.
 I chose these directories for Linux, macOS, and Windows because they are hidden by default on these platforms.
 TeX Live should not need (cry for) your attention in most cases.
-If you really want to change the directory, there are two ways:
+If you really want to change the directory, there are a few ways:

     - You can download the installation scripts and modify them by yourself (in the spirit of open source).

+    - If you are an R user, you can install the R package **tinytex**, and pass a custom directory name to the `dir` argument of `tinytex::install_tinytex()`.

     - Or install TinyTeX first, and move the installation folder to where you'd like it to be (you can even move it to a USB stick).
 That is because TinyTeX is essentially a _portable_ version of TeX Live.
 The tricky part of this way is to deal with the `PATH` variable.
 You need to run the command `tlmgr path add`, but `tlmgr` won't be on `PATH` if you have moved the default installation directory, so you have to execute `tlmgr` through its full path, e.g.,

         ```sh